python/mypy/docs/source/installed_packages.rst

 If you would like to publish a library package to a package repository (e.g.
-PyPI) for either internal or external use in type checking, packages that supply type information via type comments or annotations in the code should put a ``py.typed`` in their package directory.
+PyPI) for either internal or external use in type checking, packages that supply type information via type comments or annotations in the code should put a ``py.typed`` file in their package directory.
 For example, with a directory structure as follows

 .. code-block:: text